SACRED ARTIFACT — Luang Pu Sorn Yantra Shirt

 from $120.00

-Flanking him, protective yantras and seed syllables form a lattice of power — symbols for resilience, prosperity, and steadfast spiritual guardianship.
-Two roosters, emblems of vigilance and abundance, stand sentinel at the base, reinforcing the garment’s dual role as both shield and blessing.
+Flanking him, protective yantras and seed syllables form a lattice of power — invocations for resilience, prosperity, and steadfast guardianship.
+At the base, two roosters stand as emblems of vigilance and abundance, reinforcing the garment’s dual role as both shield and blessing.

-This is not merely cloth — it is a conduit.
-Once worn in ritual, it carries the weight of chants, invocations, and the hands that stamped its seals.
-Meant to be displayed or kept close, it serves as a reminder to move through life with courage, grace, and unwavering intent.
+This is not merely cloth.
+It is a conduit — once worn in ritual, carrying the weight of chants, invocations, and the hands that stamped its seals.
+Meant to be displayed or kept close, it remains a reminder to move through life with courage, grace, and unwavering intent.

 Display Options

-– Acrylic Frame Display — museum-grade floating acrylic (36" × 24"), polished and frameless
+• Acrylic Frame Display — museum-grade floating acrylic (36" × 24"), polished and frameless for a gallery-level finish

 Shirt dimensions: 19" × 23" — best displayed vertically.